RichardRed0x/politeia-digest/issue-004.md

 Discussion of [proposal updates](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$154194006413164sAmLf:decred.org) in #general and on this [issue](https://github.com/decred/politeia/issues/591).
 The question of whether Politeia should facilitate the communication of updates on funded proposal was discussed.
 Arguments in favor of using Politeia for this are that it can benefit from the permanent censorship-resistant record-keeping of Pi, and should also benefit from the notifications feature.

-Arguments were made against mandatory reporting by proposal owners, which everyone seems to agree is not desirable.
-Suggestions were put forward to 1) allow proposal owners to make comments on their funded proposals (all commenting is currently locked on proposals that have finished voting) and allow comments in reply to that thread, 2) use a modified type of "proposal" which would not appear in the usual places and would not be voted on, but would be shown in an Updates tab and linked to from the page for its relevant parent proposal.
+Arguments were made against mandatory reporting, which everyone seems to agree is not desirable.
+Suggestions were put forward to 1) allow proposal owners to make comments on their funded proposals (all commenting is currently locked on proposals that have finished voting) and allow comments in reply to that thread only, 2) use a modified type of "proposal" which would not appear in the usual places and would not be voted on, but would be shown in an Updates tab and linked to from the page for its relevant parent proposal.

-**A page about Politeia data has been created on docs.decred.org** - if it's ready
+A [pull request](https://github.com/decred/dcrdocs/pull/679) to add a page about navigating Politeia data to dcrdocs has just been merged (this [link](/advanced/navigating-politeia-data/) will work once it is deployed).
+The next issue should include some analysis of this data.

 ## About this issue

-Content for this edition was authored by @richard-red
+Content for this edition was authored by @richard-red with contributions from @bee

 Also available on [medium](https://medium.com/@richardred/politeia-digest-issue-3-oct-31-nov-6-2018-44308c973fde).